ZkNoid/.github/profile/README.md

 While playing all your actions are accumulated inside a zero-knowledge circuit on the client side, ensuring verifiability of the game process while your strategy remains confidential

 Host fair competitions within your community and reward your most engaged fans - with no possibility of cheating

+# Games
+There are verifiable games you can play now
+- Arkanoid game
+- Randzu game

+Lean more in [docs|https://docs.zknoid.io/docs]